zivillian/ism7mqtt/README.md

 ism7mqtt -m <mqttserver> -i <ism7 ip/host> -p <ism7 password>
 ```

-Do not forget to put the generated parameter.json next to the ism7client or specify the path with `-t .../parameter.json`.
+Do not forget to put the generated parameter.json next to ism7mqtt or specify the path with `-t .../parameter.json`.

 ### Docker